-IDA, from time to time, will enter into agreements with individuals and organizations, some of whom will be affiliated or unaffiliated with IDA that refer clients to the Firm.
+IDA, from time to time, will enter into agreements with individuals and organizations, some of whom will be affiliated or unaffiliated with IDA that refer clients to the Firm (commonly referred to as "promoters").
 All such agreements will be in writing and comply with the applicable state and federal regulations.
-If a client is introduced to IDA by a solicitor, IDA will typically pay that solicitor a fee in accordance with the applicable federal and state securities law requirements.
+If a client is introduced to IDA by a promoter, IDA will typically pay that promoter a fee in accordance with the applicable federal and state securities law requirements.
 While the specific terms of each agreement may differ, generally, the compensation will be based upon the percentage of fees paid to IDA by such clients.
 Any such fee shall be paid solely from IDA's fees and shall not result in any additional charge to the client.

-Each prospective client who is referred to IDA under such an arrangement will receive a copy of the Firm's ADV Part 2A and a separate written disclosure document disclosing the nature of the relationship between the third-party solicitor and IDA and the amount of compensation that will be paid by IDA to the third party.
-The CCO will supply each solicitor with a current copy of the Solicitor Disclosure Statement and IDA's Form ADV Part 2A (the "Disclosure Brochure") and Form CRS and any amendments thereto for reference and delivery by the solicitor to all prospective clients solicited on behalf of IDA.
-IDA is responsible for overseeing that the prospective client received those documents and for maintaining all required records relating to solicitation arrangements entered into by the Firm.
+Each prospective client who is referred to IDA under such an arrangement will receive a copy of the Firm's ADV Part 2A and a separate written disclosure document disclosing the nature of the relationship between the third-party promoter and IDA and the amount of compensation that will be paid by IDA to the promoter.
+The CCO will supply each promoterwith a current copy of the Promoter Disclosure Statement and IDA's Form ADV Part 2A (the "Disclosure Brochure"), and Form CRS and any amendments thereto for reference and delivery by the promoter to all prospective clients referred to IDA.
+IDA is responsible for overseeing that the prospective client received those documents and for maintaining all required records relating to referral arrangements entered into by the Firm.